bottledcode/swytch-framework/docs/README.md

 Unlike other frameworks and template languages that have to parse and run all the code in your template, the Swytch Framework only runs the code that is actually called.
 This means that your app will likely be faster than conventional frameworks.
-For example, give the following template:
+For example, given the following template:

 ```html